Nutritional Supplements

 Many sales people will knowingly push unsubstantiated claims of health benefits for their products, stating much of the time that it has been researched by the brand itself.
 Many will also use shotgun argumentation as a means of blowing uninformed minds to achieve their sales goals.

-A purchaser is on their own in learning what is backed by science prior to purchasing.
+A purchaser is on their own in learning what is backed by science, healthy, and necessary prior to purchasing.
 Sales representatives and clerks will sometimes try to convince customers that the science is in, stating x supplement factually works for y condition.
 They will even go so far as to tell a story of how they know that with some friend or relative.
 If you believe any of it on the fly, then good luck to you.

 Vitamins